DIGITALIS SEEDS

 (75+ seeds)

 This unusual foxglove has a beautiful 'Coffee and Cream' colouring.
 From late spring to mid summer it produces tall spikes of densely packed, fawn coloured flowers each with a pearl coloured, protruding lower lip.
 Each of the blooms is delicately patterned with pale coffee-brown veins.
-Well-worth trying in a shady, well-drained spot in the garden, this perennial variety grows to a height of only 60 to 72cm (24 to 30in), and produces many stems which are very suited for use as cut flowers. ...
+W, this perennial variety grows to a height of only 60 to 72cm (24 to 30in), and produces many stems which are very suited for use as cut flowers. ...
 Learn More

 (80+ seeds)